sorv3765/Data_Eng_Project_1/README.md

-# This is my Data Modeling using Jupyter Notebook in Visual Studio Code.
+# Data Modeling

+Using Jupyter Notebook in Visual Studio Code.

-# I also use postgres in CLI as well.
+I also use postgres in CLI as well.

 The purpose is to see all the detail informations about house prices and the informations of what the house have and don't have.

 ![](data modeling.gif)